mongodb/docs/source/reference/commands.rst

    The value (i.e. ``1`` above), does not effect the operation of the command.

-.. describe:: availableQueryOptions
+.. mongodb:command:: availableQueryOptions

    { "options" : 254, "ok" : 1 }

 TODO no documentation exists, and the response I get is the above

-.. describe:: serverStatus
+.. mongodb:command:: serverStatus

    The ``serverStatus`` command returns a document that provides an overview of the database process' state.
 The command takes the